-Bradbury, a Federalist, was the representative for Massachusetts's 11th congressional district from 1795 to 1799.
+Bradbury was the representative for Massachusetts’s 11th congressional district and was a Federalist.
+He served from 1795 to 1799.

 From Jan 1796 to May 1798, Bradbury missed 10 of 118 roll call votes, which is 8.5%.
 This is better than the median of 14.0% among the lifetime records of representatives serving in May 1798.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1796-Mar 1797||40||0||0.0%||0th|